Morocco Library Project Short Story Competition

-"Draw your ideas with those letters." - Hiba Bakertit
+"Draw your ideas with those letters!" - Hiba Baqrtit

 Hiba's story, "Aiden," is an eye-opening and compassionate world view from the perspective of a boy with autism.
-Hear what she says about empathy, and her advice for other writers.
+Hear what she says in this video about empathy, and her advice for other writers.
 Hiba is a student at Med V High School in Taroudant.

 Ikram's tale, "The Humanitarian King," is a timely story of two mythical lands in an age of pandemic.
 One has wealth; the other does not.
 Guess what happens?
 Ikram is a student at Med V High School in Goulmima, and we enjoyed her cautionary tale of good and evil.